chinkiuc/engg1340_group_project/README.md

       - using rand() to swap letters in random order
 2. Data structures for storing game status
 3. Dynamic memory management
+      - Dynamic array of char in swap() for storing swapped letters
 4. File input/output
       - Score board
       - game rules